ProjectMoon/reed/README.md

 * `list(callback)`: Retrieves all post IDs, sorted by last modified date.
 The callback receives `error` if there was an error, and `titles`, which is a list of post IDs.
-* `remove(id, callback)`: Removes a blog post.
+* `remove(id, callback)`: Removes a blog post from reed and the filesystem.
   The callback receives `error`, if an error occurred.
-* `removeAll(callback)`: Removes all blog posts.
-The callback is called after all posts have been deleted, and receives `error` if there was an error during deletion. **This deletion is not transactional!**
+* `removeAll(callback)`: Removes all blog posts from reed and the filesystem.
+  The callback is called after all posts have been deleted, and receives `error` if there was an error during deletion.

 **Note**: `get`, `list`, `index`, `remove`, and `removeAll` asynchronously block until reed is in a ready state.
 This means they can be called before